Factors to Consider in Evaluating EDI

 Integration with Existing Systems

 Evaluate how easily EDI can integrate with your existing AP systems and software.
-Seamless integration is key to ensuring a smooth transition to electronic invoicing.
+Seamless integration is key to ensuring a smooth transition to electronic invoicing and many other software upgrades.
 Having a workflow management system outside of your ERP can be beneficial.

 Workflow Automation Needs